puzzlet/WikiAtlas_scripts/README.md

 NOTE : THIS DOCUMENTATION IS UNDER INTENSIVE WRITING.
-SECTIONS TITLES CONTAINS A (...%) TO EXPRESS THE SECTION'S DEGREE OF COMPLETION.
+SECTIONS TITLES WITH `(...%)` EXPRESS THE SECTION'S DEGREE OF COMPLETION.

 # WikimapsAtlas
 ## Introduction
-**Problem:** Making encyclopedic maps for Wikipedia have been for years an highly manual process resulting in a poor supply of maps that is unable to meet the demand of accurate and updated maps for various projects and languages.
+**Problem:** Making elegant andgeographically accurate encyclopedic maps for Wikipedia have been for years an highly manual process.
+The base maps requiring complex digital geographic software (GIS) skills.
+This results in a poor supply of maps that is unable to meet the demand of accurate and updated maps for various projects and languages.

 **Solution:** The WikimapsAtlas project is a push to automate the creation of Wikipedia SVG base maps, in respect of the solid and widely used [Wikipedia:Map\_Workshops cartographic styles guidelines](https://en.wikipedia.org/wiki/Wikipedia:WikiProject_Maps/Conventions) together with the latest and most accurate open geographic data.